Smail/pmwa-frontend/README.md

 ### Designs

 It is possible to change between different app design in the settings panel.
+Note, that some designs are not really user-friendly, e.g., the text is hardly visible, because it blends into the background (mint in particular).

 ## Project setup